The trajectoRIR Database: Room Acoustic Recordings Along a Trajectory of Moving Microphones: Recorded signals

 \subsection{Temperature recordings}

-At the time of each signal recording, the ambient room temperature was documented and is provided in the files temperature\_STAT.csv and temperature\_MOV.csv, corresponding to the RIR and recordings during motion, respectively.
-This information is important because temperature directly affects acoustic properties and the recordings were captured over several days, resulting in observable temperature variations.
-Although temperature differences across the entire dataset are expected, it is important that the RIR measurements and recordings during motion associated with the same microphone configuration were captured under similar temperature conditions.
+At the time of each signal recording, the ambient room temperature was documented and is provided in the files temperature\_STAT.csv and temperature\_MOV.csv, corresponding to the RIR and recordings during motion, respectively. \revOne{This information is important because temperature directly affects acoustic properties, and the recordings were captured over several days with no control over room temperature, resulting in observable temperature variations.} Although temperature differences across the entire dataset are expected, it is important that the RIR measurements and recordings during motion associated with the same microphone configuration were captured under similar temperature conditions.
 In some cases, however, mismatches in temperature were observed within these configuration-specific pairs.
 For example, in the recordings for MC2, the room temperature during the RIR recordings ranged from \(17.2\,^{\circ}\mathrm{C}\) to \(17.9\,^{\circ}\mathrm{C}\), whereas during the moving recordings it ranged from \(19.4\,^{\circ}\mathrm{C}\) to \(20.6\,^{\circ}\mathrm{C}\).
-Depending on the required level of accuracy, such inconsistencies may need to be corrected and can be done so using the methods described in \cite{postma2016correction, prawda2023time,bhattacharjeeSoundSpeedPerturbation2025}.
+Depending on the required level of accuracy, such inconsistencies may need to be corrected and can be done so using the methods described in \cite{postma2016correction, prawda2023time,bhattacharjeeSoundSpeedPerturbation2025}. \revOne{Moreover, temperature fluctuations should be taken into account when trying to reproduce the exact same measurements.}